practice-code/DesignPatterns/README.md

 >A design pattern is a general, reusable solution to a commonly occurring problem

-I practice  in various scripts,languages what I know , Just for Learning purpose.
+I practice Design Patterns in PHP, Python, Javascript

 Inspired by Gang of four design patterns (GOF)